hannahkimura/bold-atlas-space/content/projects/mondegreens/index.md

 ---

 Experiments in psycholinguistics allow us to test hypotheses and build theories.
-However, psycholinguistic experiments of- ten suffer from low ecological validity, because participants are often required to perform an unusual task in the face of unusual materials.
+However, psycholinguistic experiments often suffer from low ecological validity, because participants are often required to perform an unusual task in the face of unusual materials.
 In the current experiment, we test the predictions of Noisy Channel Processing in a naturalistic task: identifying